 The curvature formula of \fullref{lem:curvature} can be simplified as follows. \begin{lem}[Special curvature formula] Let $D$ be a special combinatorial geodesic polygon that is not a single face.
 Then:

 \end{lem}

-\begin{proof} We address the possible existence of degree 2 vertices in the boundary: we may iteratively remove such vertices, always replacing the two adjacent edges by a single edge.
+\begin{proof} By definition, every non-distinguished vertex has valence 3.
+To apply \fullref{lem:curvature}, we must address the possible existence of degree 2 vertices in the boundary: we may iteratively remove such vertices, always replacing the two adjacent edges by a single edge.
 Since $D$ is not a single face, this makes sense for every degree 2 vertex, and we thus remove all degree 2 vertices.
 Since the degree of a face counts \emph{arcs}, not edges, the operation does not alter the sum.
-Thus, once all degree 2 vertices are removed, we may apply \fullref{lem:curvature}. \end{proof}
+The formula follows by applying \fullref{lem:curvature}, and noting, as a consequence of irreducibility, that every face has exterior degree at most 1. \end{proof}

 For the remainder of this section, let $D$ be a special combinatorial geodesic quadrangle.
 Then $D$ has exactly four distinguished faces, each of which contributes either 1 or 2 to the curvature sum, and every other face makes a non-positive contribution.
 Let $D_k$ refer to the set of distinguished faces of $D$ that contribute $k$ to the curvature sum, ie, with $e(\Pi)=1$ and $i(\Pi)=4-k$.